Wisconsin's 11th Senate district

-The 11th Senate district of Wisconsin is one of 33 districts in the Wisconsin State Senate.
-Located in southern Wisconsin, the district comprises most of Walworth County, the eastern half of Rock County, the southern half of Jefferson County, and part of western Kenosha County.
+The 11th Senate district of Wisconsin is one of 33 districts in the Wisconsin Senate.
+Located in southern Wisconsin, the district comprises most of Walworth County, most of Kenosha County, and southwest Racine County, along with parts of southeast Rock County.
+It contains the cities of Burlington, Delavan, Elkhorn, and Lake Geneva, and the villages of Clinton, Darien, East Troy, Genoa City, Paddock Lake, Sharon, Union Grove, Walworth, along with most of the village of Pleasant Prairie and part of the city of Kenosha.

 Current elected officials

 Stephen Nass is the senator representing the 11th district.
 He was first elected in the 2014 general election, and is now serving in his second term.
 Before his election as senator, he was a member of the State Assembly from 1991 to 2015.

 Each Wisconsin State Senate district is composed of three State Assembly districts.
 The 11th Senate district comprises the 31st, 32nd, and 33rd Assembly districts.
 The current representatives of those districts are: